fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

     time of this writing, new users are offered a free trial, including
     \$300 worth of GCP credit that you can use over the course of 12 months.
-You will only need a small portion of that to pay for the services you will use in this chapter.
+You will only need a small portion of that to pay for the services you will use in this lab.
 Upon signing up for the free trial, you will still need to create a payment profile and enter your credit card number: it is used for verification purposes (probably to avoid people using the free trial multiple times), but